-Social Security beneficiaries will soon see a 1.3% cost-of living-increase in their monthly checks beginning in January.
-The Social Security Administration (SSA) announced the adjustment, payable to some 70 million Americans, on Tuesday.
+Social Security beneficiaries will soon see a 1.3% cost-of living-increase in their monthly checks beginning this January.
+The Social Security Administration (SSA) announced the adjustment, payable to some 70 million Americans, last fall.
 The raise, applicable to folks receiving Social Security and Supplemental Security Income benefits, is less than last year’s boost of 1.6%.

 On average, the raise will mean about $20 more a month for retirees (going from $1,523 to $1,543 after), and about $16 more monthly for disabled workers (from $1,261 to $1,277).
 Additionally, the maximum amount of wages taxed for Social Security will bump to $142,800, from $137,700.
 The earnings limit for workers who are younger than “full” retirement age will be $18,960, with the SSA deducting $1 from benefits for each $2 earned over $18,960.
 The earnings limit for people reaching their “full” retirement age in 2021 will increase to $50,520 ($1 deducted from every $3 earned over that amount).